kali-linex/linex/tools/bpf/bpftool/Documentation/bpftool-btf.rst

 		  otherwise list all BTF objects currently loaded on the system.

-		  Since Linux 5.8 bpftool is able to discover information about processes that hold open file descriptors (FDs) against BTF objects.
+		  Since Linex 5.8 bpftool is able to discover information about processes that hold open file descriptors (FDs) against BTF objects.
 On such kernels bpftool will automatically emit this information as well.